zeruniverse/Gesture_Recognition/README.md

 AutoBuild version is pushed to this repository by the CI:  [AppVeyor](https://ci.appveyor.com/project/zeruniverse/gesture-recognition).
 Successful build will be pushed after each commit automatically.
 See file `appveyor.yml` for details.

+##How to use
++ Start the program.
+Make yourself in the video stream captured by the camera.
++ Don't put your hand in the scene for now.
+Click the button 'Set Background'.
+This will make the program take a snapshot of the current scene and it will be used in the future for background removal.
++ Put your hand in the scene, test if you can see your hand and if your gesture is detected.
++ Start game by clicking 'Start Game' button.
++ Reset score board by clicking 'Reset Score Board' button.
++ If you see the program detects something in the background on the detection window, you might need to set background again.

 ##Build Environment
 + [OpenCV 2.4.11](https://github.com/zeruniverse/Gesture_Recognition/releases/download/V1.0/opencv.zip)
 + MFC